Back to NetMore Guide

 • Sale price and payoff affect both scenarios.

-• Down payment drives the seller-financed cash at closing.
+• Down payment drives the creative financing cash at closing.

 • Interest rate, loan term, and amortization drive monthly income and balloon payoff.